phusion/passenger_apt_automation/README.md

         cd ../..
         git commit -a -m "Remove packaging support for Ubuntu 15.10 Wily" git push

+### Updating the build box's APT cache

+The package building process works by running `pbuilder-dist` inside a Docker container. `pbuilder-dist`, in turn, is a Debian tool for managing chroots for building packages for specific distributions.
+Once in a while, the APT cache inside these chroots will get out of date, resulting in HTTP 404 errors while building packages, like this:

+    Get: 1 http://security.debian.org/ wheezy/updates/main libtasn1-3 amd64 2.13-2+deb7u2 [67.8 kB]
+    Err http://security.debian.org/ wheezy/updates/main libxml2 amd64 2.8.0+dfsg1-7+wheezy4
+      404  Not Found [IP: 212.211.132.250 80]

+When this happens, it is time to update the chroot's APT cache.
+There are two ways to do this.

+The first way is by deleting the pbuilder chroot tarball in the cache directory.
+It will be recreated next time you run a build process.
+For example:

+    rm ~/cache/base-wheezy-amd64.tgz

+The second way is by updating it in-place.
+For example:

+ 1. Run: `./shell -c ~/cache`.
+This will drop you into the buildbox shell.
+ 2. Run: `initpbuilder wheezy amd64`.
+ 3. Run: `pbuilder-dist wheezy amd64 update`.
+ 4. Run `exit` to exit the build box shell.

 ### Building Nginx packages only